LovesonPok/Tkinter-AI-GUI/README.md

 License and ethical notice

 This repository includes code that uses Hugging Face model weights.
 Respect the licenses associated with the models you are using.
 Some adapters in the code disable safety filters for development.
-This is not recommended for public or user-facing deployment.

 Contact and support

 If you need help reproducing the environment, contact the project authors listed in the Team and Roles section.
 Provide a short description of the issue, the output from running the app, and any tracebacks you see.